RealTimeLogic/Xedge32/README.md

    - Linux: idf.py flash monitor
    - WSL: idf.py -p /dev/ttyS4 -b 115200 flash monitor

+# Configuring Xedge32

+To configure Xedge32, use the `idf.py menuconfig` command.
+This allows you to enable various features such as mDNS, Camera, OPC UA, and softTPM eFuse registers.
+Below is an overview of each feature, along with configuration tips.

+## Configuration Steps

+### 1. Enable mDNS

+mDNS (Multicast DNS) enables local network discovery, making it possible to access Xedge32 by navigating to `http://xedge32.local` in your browser.
+You can customize this name within your Lua script if desired.

+### 2. Enable OPC UA

+[OPC UA](https://realtimelogic.com/products/opc-ua/) is an industrial protocol useful for machine-to-machine communication.
+To enable OPC UA:

+- Use `idf.py menuconfig` and select the OPC UA option.
+- After configuring through menuconfig, ensure that you also choose "Yes" when prompted by `BuildESP32ResourceFile.sh`.

+### 3. Enable softTPM eFuse

+The softTPM eFuse option allows for secure storage of secrets directly in eFuse registers, making them permanently accessible on the device.
+This feature is part of the advanced security configuration settings.
+For full details on available configuration options, refer to the configuration section in the [generic Xedge build documentation](https://realtimelogic.com/ba/examples/xedge/readme.html).

 ## Embedding Lua Apps and configuring NVS